Mint: How To Grow Mint From Cuttings or Seeds (2022)

 Here are some of my favorite things about growing mint:

-- This hearty herb is an ideal plant for anyone with a brown thumb to grow.
+- This versatile herb is an ideal plant for a beginner gardener to grow.
 Just make sure that it doesn’t completely dry out, and the plant will do the rest on its own!

-- You can be aggressive with mint without fear of hurting the plants.
+- You can be aggressive with this hardy perennial without fear of hurting the plants.
 It truly can take the abuse.

 - While the plants may prefer growing in full sun, they will grow just fine in the shade (and may not spread quite as fast!).

 - Mint can be difficult to grow from seeds, but it’s super easy to grow from plant cuttings.
-Simply cut away part of the plant and put it in water until roots appear.
+The best way is to simply cut away part of the plant and put it in water until roots appear.
 Then plant it where you want it.
 Try this and give small plants as gifts for a gift that truly keeps giving!

 - Mint attracts beneficial insects (bees, wasps, hoverflies) while also repelling bad insects (mosquitoes, houseflies, ants, aphids, fleas, and cabbage moths).